felixyustian/felixyustian.github.io/README.md

 ## Work Experience

+### Freelance Software and AI Engineer
+**PostWork AI** | *October 2025 - Present*
+Developing and training AI models before final public deployments, solving the customers' needs for software or applications, working in remote locations, and being paid hourly.

 ### General Manager and Main Advisor
 **Soegijapranata Robotics Team** | *August 2014 - Present*
 Leading and advising robotics teams in various competitions, developing strategies for technical excellence, and mentoring students in robotics and mechatronics projects.